majoremai/balanced-store-picker/README.md

 ## Licence

-MIT Licence.
+**MIT Licence**.
 Use it, build on it, or adapt it to your own workflow.